kbrsh/moon/README.md

 ### Another library?

 There have been a lot of JavaScript libraries released lately.
 Moon has been developed since late 2015.
-Most libraries are bloated, with a large API and file size, leading to applications becoming slower, and less mobile friendly.
+Most libraries are bloated, with a complex API and large file size, leading to applications becoming slower, and less mobile friendly.

 Moon differs from the existing solutions by providing a faster, yet compact library with a simple but powerful API.
 It uses a compiler that uses advanced optimizations to create performant functions for generating virtual DOM trees.
 The virtual DOM engine uses these trees to efficiently update the DOM.
 In a variety of benchmarks, Moon has proven itself to be one of the fastest UI libraries out there.